bharath123119/bharath-task1/README.md

 Step11:Create a dashboard for "Count of region by Customer id", by using "Stacked column chart".

-Conclusion:Create some Dashboards for Sales Performance Dashboard.
+Conclusion:Create some Dashboards using Sales Performance dataset.